captor/Notes/ICH_Q3A_R2_Impurities DS.md

 # ICH Quality Gudelines
 ## Q3A (R2) Impurities in New Drug Substance
 ### 1. Preamble
-* By chemical syntheses only.
+* From chemical syntheses only.
 * Chemistry: classification and identification of impurities, report generation, list in specifications, and a brief discussion of analytical procedures.
 * Safety: guidance for qualifying impurities, not present or present at substantially lower levels.
 ### 2. Classification of Impurities